On Cyber Risk Management of Blockchain Networks: A Game Theoretic Approach

 \subsection{Stackelberg Game Formulation}

 Considering the payoff functions of the market entities given in~(\ref{Eq:utilitu_function})-(\ref{Eq:profit_of_insurer}), it is natural to model the interactions in the blockchain service market as a two-stage game.
 In the first upper stage, the blockchain provider determines the price of the blockchain service, namely, the levels of acceptable transaction fees for each user $p_i$, and its ratio of investment in computing resources ${\bar{h}}$.
 Meanwhile, the cyber-insurer decides on the premium coefficient $\gamma$ by considering the insurance risk transferred from the blockchain provider.
 In the second lower stage, each user determines whether it will buy the blockchain service or not based on the prices and the investment ratio set by the blockchain provider.
 Accordingly, the interactions among the blockchain provider, the cyber-insurer and the users are formulated as a two-leader-multi-follower Stackelberg game.
 Specifically, the mutual interaction between the blockchain provider and cyber-insurer forms a noncooperative two-player leader-level subgame for achieving the equilibrium of the service price, the investment ratio, and the cyber-insurance policy.
-Then, the interaction among a number of users forms the follower-level noncooperative subgame for determining the service demand from the blockchain provider.
+Then, the interaction among a number of users forms the follower-level noncooperative subgame for determining the service demand from the blockchain provider\footnote{The reason that the users are in the same level, i.e., lower-level, is that they have the same set of information and make decisions simultaneously.
+This is different from the blockchain provider that usually invests in the infrastructure and buys the cyber-insurance first to improve the security level of its blockchain-based service and then provides the service to the users.
+The cyber-insurer sells the cyber-insurance to the blockchain provider and forms a noncooperative relationship with the blockchain provider.
+As such, the cyber-insurer and blockchain provider make their decisions simultaneously and hence before the users.
+As a result, the blockchain provider and cyber-insurer are considered to be the leaders and their problems are defined in the upper-level.}.
 The Stackelberg game can be formally defined as follows.